 Interestingly to add, this is labelled as Version 1.02… We therefore assume that there could have been more done, but we doubt it.
 We feel this is pretty much it.
 Though we will try to find out once contact has been made with the developers.

 In March 2022 – Dan Warren created a video showing the game ending.
 Here is the link if you’d like to see it.

+A sad end to the title, that thankfully it was saved for people to enjoy as Jeff intended.
 Check it out and enjoy, and a big thanks to Scott again for helping save this game.
-A full game found for GTW, and another preserved…

 Contributions: Scott Julian